sorydima/REChain-/linux/REChain.Online/PRIVACY.md

     }

-REChain.Online sets the `event_id_only` flag at the Katya ® 👽 AI 🧠 REChain ®️ 🪐 Blockchain Node.
-This Katya ® 👽 AI 🧠 REChain ®️ 🪐 Blockchain Node is then responsible to send the correct data.
+REChain.Online sets the `event_id_only` flag at the Katya ® 👽 AI 🧠 REChain ®️ 🪐 ✨ Blockchain Node.
+This Katya ® 👽 AI 🧠 REChain ®️ 🪐 ✨ Blockchain Node is then responsible to send the correct data.

-Need help? 🤔 Email us! 👇 A Dmitry Sorokin production.
+Copyright © 2019-2024 Need help? 🤔 Donate US! ⌛️ For tea, coffee!
+For the future of decentralized and distributed internet.
+We do cool and, in my opinion, useful things for the safety and security of users' personal data.
+And on a completely non-commercial basis! 😎 Email us! 👇 A Dmitry Sorokin production.
 All rights reserved.
-Powered by REChain ®️ 🪐
-Copyright © 2019-2024 REChain, Inc REChain ® is a registered trademark hr@rechain.email p2p@rechain.email pr@rechain.email sorydima@rechain.email support@rechain.email sip@rechain.email music@rechain.email cfa@rechain.email anti@rechain.email mot_cfa@rechain.email rechainstore@rechain.email models@rechain.email dex@rechain.email email@rechain.email musicdapp@rechain.email pitomec@rechain.email
-Please allow anywhere from 1 to 5 business days for E-mail responses! 💌 Our Stats! 👀 At the end of 2023, the number of downloads from the Open-Source Places, Apple AppStore, Google Play Market, and the REChain.Store ✨ exceeded 29 million downloads. 😈 👀
+Powered by REChain ®️. 🪐 Copyright © 2019-2024 REChain, Inc REChain ® is a registered trademark hr@adminmarina.ru p2p@adminmarina.ru pr@adminmarina.ru sorydima@adminmarina.ru support@adminmarina.ru sip@adminmarina.ru music@adminmarina.ru cfa@adminmarina.ru anti@adminmarina.ru mot_cfa@adminmarina.ru rechainstore@adminmarina.ru models@adminmarina.ru dex@adminmarina.ru email@adminmarina.ru musicdapp@adminmarina.ru pitomec@adminmarina.ru delus@adminmarina.ru gateway@adminmarina.ru husco@adminmarina.ru info@adminmarina.ru maring@adminmarina.ru modus@adminmarina.ru rechainnetworkhost@adminmarina.ru tanyacity@adminmarina.ru support@xn--90ao4a.tech Please allow anywhere from 1 to 5 business days for E-mail responses! 💌 Our Stats! 👀 At the end of 2023, the number of downloads from the Open-Source Places, Apple AppStore, Google Play Market, and the REChain.Store, namely the Domestic application store from the REChain ®️ brand 🪐, а именно Отечественный магазин приложений от бренда REChain ®️ 🪐 ✨ ✨ exceeded 29 million downloads. 😈 👀